janwilmake/generate-mcp-installation-guide/README.md

 - For clients that don't support oauth, there must be a way to say that in the form, and with that, have different instructions that include api key OR disable these clients if the MCP doesn't allow URL or header-based auth
 - Keep track of which URLs get most traffic.
 This is potentially a nice way to start a registry.
 - Find a way to keep doing MCP Client research every month or so, such that this repo is maintained.
+- Use agents to find good ideas to get this thing actually used, and execute on it (with more agents)